 Not establishing goals

 If you’re convinced that a seminar is the best way to generate qualified leads for your organization – and it may very well be the case – then all metrics need to be aligned towards that goal.
-You may want to consider the quality of attendees (decision makers or middle managers?), the number of leads, and/or the revenue generated over a one-year period.
+Consider tracking:

-When a seminar attracts an impressive crowd, it is almost inevitably considered a big success.
-But is it really?
-You need to stay true to the metrics you have established prior to the event.
-You may very well have lots of attendees but miss your lead generation goals.
+Make sure to stay true to the metrics you have established prior to the event.
+Lots of attendees do not always translate into tangible leads.
 The reverse is equally true.
-Your seminar may suffer from a low attendance rate due to circumstances beyond your direct control (did you say “snow storm”?), but your registrant list may still contain some good leads you can follow-up on.
+A low attendance rate may be due to circumstances beyond your control (did you say “snow storm”?), but your registrant list may still contain some good leads you can follow-up on.

-One last question you may want to ask yourself as you set your goals is whether seminars should be part of your lead generation or your lead nurturing strategy, as both produce leads.
+Also, ask yourself: Should seminars be part of your lead generation or your lead nurturing strategy?
 It actually makes a lot of sense to reserve seminars for leads that are more advanced in the sales cycle.
-When a prospect is still in the early information-gathering stage, he or she may prefer an informational whitepaper to a product demo.
+When a prospect is still in the early information-gathering stage, he or she may prefer an informational white paper to a product demo.

 PITFALL #2